Rapatas/rapatas/README.md

 # 👋 Hi there, this is Andy!

-**Senior Software Engineer** & Founder of the bootstrapped company [ertios](https://ertios.com).
-Characterised by a strong passion for automation, efficient code, and always keeping up with the latest C++ standard and best practices.
+**Senior Software Engineer** characterised by a strong passion for automation, efficient code, and always keeping up with the latest C++ standard and best practices.

 - 🎓 Bachelor of Computer Science, University of Peloponnese, department of Computer Engineering
 - 🌍 Based in **Piraeus, Greece**